Giacbotta/Giacbotta.github.io/posts/post-04-first-wow.md

 went looking for a cause, and pointed at broken links created when we changed the site to add the new location.

-**WHAT I DID**

-- Set up the company brain and answered its questions about how the business works.
-- Gave it access to the site so it could check what I had told it.
-- Read its explanation of the booking drop and the fix it proposed.
-- Fixed the broken links.

 **LEARNINGS**

 - I already knew bookings had dropped.
 I had promised myself I would find out why.
 I had not.
+It was a stupid bug that will probably not repeat.
+  BUT...
 - An AI that knows your systems finds issues you may have ignored.
-- It was a stupid bug that will probably not repeat.
-- The potential value of the brain is not letting unobserved issues stay uncovered.
+- A potential value of the brain is not letting unobserved issues stay uncovered.

 **NUMBERS**